United States · January

 Is January a good time to visit Chicago?

-January is one of the tougher months to visit Chicago. -9 to -1°C, cloudy with regular snow — Extreme cold is common; outdoor activities are limited.
+January is one of the tougher months to visit Chicago. -9 to -1°C, cloudy with frequent snow — Extreme cold is common; many outdoor attractions are closed or limited.

 What makes January worth visiting